OlgaRaynor/OlgaRaynor/README.md

 - 👋 Hi, I’m Olga Raynor
-- 👀 I’m interested in Data Analysis and Visualisations
+- 👀 I’m interested in Data Analysis and Visualizations
-- 🌱 I’m currently improving my skill in Sql, R and Tableau
+- 🌱 I’m currently improving my skill in SQL, R and Tableau
 - 📫 How to reach me [...](https://www.linkedin.com/in/olgaraynor )